-As I expected, I found a company that pushes the envelope in an area of GAAP accounting in which there is substantial “grey” area that enables companies like NFLX to manufacture and manage reported GAAP net income.
+As I expected, I found a company that pushes the envelope in an area of GAAP accounting in which there is a substantial “grey” area that enables companies like NFLX to manufacture and manage reported GAAP net income.
 But NFLX bleeds cash, as I’ll show.
 The quote at the top summarizes the NFLX business model: it will burn cash “for many years.”

 In a sense, NFLX is similar to a Ponzi scheme.
 As long as cash received in the form of revenues and stock or bond financing exceeds cash expense outflows each year, it can continue operating.
 But as soon as revenues decline or the capital markets refuse to give NFLX money, it will collapse.
 As you will see below, while NFLX is generating growth in its net income, the amount of cash burned by its operations has been increasing dramatically.
 And it has been financing this cash flow deficit with debt.

 The above narrative is from last week’s Short Seller’s Journal.
 I walked through the areas in which NFLX exploits grey areas in GAAP accounting rules to manipulate the cash flows from its business model (cash revenues minus actual cash expenses) in order present GAAP net income.
 The primary lever it uses is the guidelines (note: “guidelines” – not “rules”) for depreciating media capex.
 I show step-by-step how NFLX exploited the grey areas in GAAP to manufacture the $0.15 earnings per share it reported.

 I also discussed strategies for shorting NFLX, which included shorting the stock outright and using puts.
 Subscribers who shorted NFLX on Monday morning this past week are green on their short positions.
 I also suggested capital management strategies.